ietf-wg-alto/draft-alto-oam-yang/others.md

 nodes in "ietf-alto" YANG module and their sensitivity/vulnerability:

   /alto/alto-client/server-discovery:
-  : This subtree specifies a set of parameters for an ALTO client to discover ALTO server.
+  : This subtree specifies a set of parameters for an ALTO client to discover ALTO servers.
   Unauthorized access to it could cause intruders to modify the ALTO discovery parameters(e.g., dns-server) so as to expose an ALTO client to fake ALTO servers.